-The biggest advantage of the cleaver is its hefty construction which aims to cut thick types of meat such as pork, chicken, beef, amongst others.
+The biggest advantage of the cleaver is its hefty construction which is designed to cut big chunks of meat such as pork, chicken, beef, amongst others.
 With the cleaver, you can split the meat from the bone without hassle.
 The Nakiri lacks the power to help you the job.
 The cleaver takes the crown in this aspect.

-By now, you’re aware that the Nakiri knife’s main function is to cut vegetables.
+The Nakiri knife is best for cutting vegetables.
 While it does this job well, it has limitations.
 For instance, it can easily cut through vegetables such as carrots, cucumbers, amongst others but it doesn’t have the power to cut through thicker and larger vegetables such as squash and melons.
 The cleaver, on the other hand, is perfect for heavy chopping.

 Having to make a choice here is simple.
 You can decide to choose the Nakiri due to its ability to cut smaller vegetables or choose the cleaver due to its ability to cut larger vegetables.
 With the cleaver, you can easily chop squash to make your favorite Sautéed Yellow Squash recipe.

 As we mentioned earlier, the cleaver has different levels of thickness.
 A smaller cleaver can be used for quickly dicing fruits and vegetables in your kitchen.
 On the other hand, dicing is not a strong suit of the Nakiri knife.